REFRIGERATOR MAGNETS pdf quilt block pattern

 The pattern's name was inspired by refrigerator magnets.
 However, this is a quilt block pattern that doesn't involve any actual magnets.
 This pattern includes templates and instructions for making 216 letter, number, and punctuation mark blocks.
 I’ve included basic information about joining the blocks together, but the pattern does not include instructions or diagrams for making finished quilts.

-The pdf pattern will be automatically delivered via e-mail as soon as your payment is received.
+A link to download the pdf pattern will be automatically delivered via e-mail as soon as your payment is received.
+Please be sure to enter your email correctly, so the file will go to the right place.
 The e-mail you receive will include a link to download the file directly to your computer.
-Please note that the link will only allow you to access the file three times, so please do not access the pattern repeatedly (for instance on your phone) without first downloading and saving it on your own computer.
+Please note that the link will allow you to access the file a limited number of times, so please do not access the pattern repeatedly (for instance on your phone) without first downloading and saving it on your own computer.
 Lost files may be replaced for a period of 30 days following purchase.
+Thank you!